NiclqsGER/wolfpack-localization/installation.md

    - Within the Language settings, locate and select "Open Languages Folder."

 5. **Drop Your Downloaded .lang File:**
-   - Copy or move the downloaded .lang file into the opened Languages Folder.
+   - Copy or move the downloaded .zip file to the open Languages folder.
+Unzip the .zip file there using WinRAR or 7zip.

 6. **Reload Languages:**
    - Go back to the game settings.